Buying Property in Singapore – The Process and Property Tax

 Singapore Permanent Residents (SPRs) will enjoy lower rate of taxes and also less restrictions to buy, e.g public housing (resale HDB flats/ Executive Condominiums), and landed house (with approval from Singapore Land Authority), which we will elaborate more in the following respective sections.

-What u003cstrongu003etypes of propertiesu003c/strongu003e a foreigner can and can’t buy?
+What types of properties a foreigner can and can’t buy?

 Under the Residential Property Act, a foreigner can buy both public housing and private properties.
 However, there are restrictions on what foreigners can and can’t buy.